O’Fallon, IL Workers’ Compensation Lawyers

 Of course there can be some overlap between the two types of injury classification.
 And while traditional workers’ compensation insurance may cover some or all damages for an industrial injury or accident, an attorney is often best able to determine the best course to ensure that the injured worker is fully compensated.

-- Hospital and medical expense
+- Hospital and medical bills and expense

 - Wages that you have lost as well as compensation to cover your lost earning capacity

-- Pain and Suffering that you have sustained
+- Pain and Suffering that you have sustained as a result of your work injuries

 - Permanent disfigurement such as scarring